bytorres/PlosBio2015/README.md

-# Cell2015
+# PLOSBio2015
-Code used for the analysis in Torres B.Y &amp; Oliveira H.J et all Cell 2015
+Code used for the analysis in Torres B.Y &amp; Oliveira H.J et all PLOSBio2015